MJRML/Azure_SQL_DB--Azure_Data_Factory--BlobStorage--Azure_Machine_Learning/README.md

 - To preprocess the dataset using Azure Machine Learning and deploy it as a web service for Logistic Regression

-- Store the cleaned and transformed data back in Azure Blob Storage for downstream use.
+- Deploy machine learning models using Azure Machine Learning

 ## Workflow Summary